lavinyavignesh-hash/POSHAN-STATISTICS-ACROSS-DISTRICT/README.md

 ---

-## 📈 Key Insights
-- Only **31%** of AWCs have own buildings
-- **36%** have functional toilets and **33%** have drinking water access
-- Hot Cooked Meal coverage remains low at **9%**
-- High beneficiary concentration observed in select districts
-- Significant infrastructure gaps exist across multiple regions

----

-## 📊 Types of Analysis Performed

-### 1️⃣ Descriptive Analysis
-Focuses on *what is happening*:
-- Total number of AWCs
-- Infrastructure availability
-- Beneficiary distribution

-### 2️⃣ Diagnostic Analysis
-Focuses on *why it is happening*:
-- Identification of low-performing districts
-- Comparison between infrastructure and service delivery
-- Gaps in Aadhaar enrolment

-### 3️⃣ Predictive Analysis
-Focuses on *what may happen next*:
-- Forecasting service demand
-- Identifying high-risk districts

-### 4️⃣ Prescriptive Analysis
-Focuses on *what actions should be taken*:
-- Improve infrastructure in underperforming districts
-- Enhance Hot Cooked Meal & THR distribution
-- Strengthen Aadhaar-based beneficiary tracking

----

-## 📊 Dashboard Highlights
-- KPI cards for key indicators
-- District-wise comparison charts
-- Infrastructure gap visualization
-- Beneficiary distribution dashboards

----

 ## 🎯 Conclusion
 The analysis highlights critical gaps in Anganwadi infrastructure and service delivery.
 Strengthening basic facilities, improving nutrition coverage, and enhancing data-driven planning can significantly improve the effectiveness of the POSHAN scheme.